pjcigan/multicolorfits/examples/wlm.md

 #cropcenter_coords(0.4908176671,-15.47142427)
 ## Could also just get the coords from a pixel location -- here let's take the center pixel:
 cropcenter_coords=mcf.convpix2sky(wlm_hihdr_simple,512,512) #[0.4908176822975695, -15.464166666280857]
-cropwidth_asec=600. #width to extend in either direction from the reference coords arcsec (i.e., half-width)
+cropwidth_asec=600. #width to extend in either direction from the reference coords (i.e., half-width)
 ```

 - Now crop the image using the convenience function cropfits2D(), and specify a save path so that we can save a copy to use in the GUI if we want